Updated December 18, 2020

 How do you know who needs a 1099 and who doesn’t?
 Or whether they need a 1099-MISC or a 1099-NEC?
 And how do you fill them out to be sure you’ve given the taxman everything required?
-Here’s a handy guide to everything you need to know about Form 1099-MISC.
+Here’s a handy guide to everything you need to know about Forms 1099-MISC/NEC.

-If you’ve paid an independent contractor for goods or services during the year, you will most likely need to send them a 1099-MISC while also reporting their income to the IRS at the beginning of next year.
+If you’ve paid an independent contractor for goods or services during the year, you will most likely need to send them a 1099-NEC while also reporting their income to the IRS at the beginning of next year.
 There are other non-employee workers who are not contractors, and who will need a 1099-MISC.
 We’ll go into this a little later.

-While there are a variety of 1099 forms, but the most common one is 1099-MISC.
+While there are a variety of 1099 forms, the newest one is 1099-NEC.
 It’s used to report payments to contractors and service providers who are not employees at your company and do not have taxes withheld.
 Before, these payments were reported using a 1099-MISC.

 Because this form is provided to both the contractor and the IRS, it allows the government to track the amount of tax they should expect from non-employee contractors.
 This allows the IRS to determine whether the contractor, who is responsible for paying their own taxes, is paying the correct amount when their return is filed.

-Form 1099-MISC should only be issued to document payments for services rendered, but not for goods purchased.
-There is also a $600.00 threshold that needs to be surpassed, so you won’t have to issue a 1099-MISC to a contractor that has been paid less than that amount during the year.
+Form 1099 should only be issued to document payments for services rendered, but not for goods purchased.
+There is also a $600.00 threshold that needs to be surpassed, so you won’t have to issue a 1099 to a contractor that has been paid less than that amount during the year.

 While there are exceptions to every rule, you will need to send a 1099-MISC if you’ve paid: